bazel-contrib/SIG-rules-authors/go-tutorial.md

 - gcc: use your systems package manager
 - bazelisk: https://github.com/bazelbuild/bazelisk#installation

-Technically we do not need the go binary installed, but we are going to use `cobra-cli` to generate some project code.
-We did not want to add the extract work in bazel to run the binary using bazel.
+Technically we do not need the go binary installed, to use Bazel, but we are going to use `cobra-cli` to generate some project code.
+We did not want to add the extra work to run the binary using Bazel.
 A developer, using go, does not need to download the go binary.
 In order to keep a build deterministic bazel and rules_go download go. rules_go require that gcc is installed.

-We are not installing bazel for this tutorial, but are using Bazelisk.
+We are not installing bazel by hand for this tutorial, but are using Bazelisk.
 Bazelisk is a wrapper for Bazel written in Go.
-It automatically picks a good version of Bazel given your current working directory, downloads it from the official server (if required) and then transparently passes through all command-line arguments to the real Bazel binary.
+It automatically picks the correct version of Bazel given your current working directory, downloads it from the official server (if required) and then transparently passes through all command-line arguments to the real Bazel binary.
 You can call it just like you would call Bazel.

 Now how about we actually write some code!
+We are going to create a simple Go program and then add Bazel to the project.
+We have structured the tutorial in this manner since at times you migrate to using Bazel with an existing project, and at other times you start a new project with Bazel.

 ## The project